njznn/C-vector-struct/README.md

 }

 ```
+### Notes

+- **Temporary Types**: It is possible to add temporary types to the vector, similar to rvalues in C++.
+This allows for flexible handling of various types of data during insertion.

-It is possible to add to vector temporary types, which is closest to rvalues.
-Strings are always added as array of pointers to strings, even if only one is added.
+- **String Handling**: Strings are always added as an array of pointers to strings, even if only one string is added.
+This approach ensures consistent memory management and avoids issues with null-terminated strings.